-Any occupation or profession will tend to attract and retain people who are comfortable with the risk demands and exposure associated with it.
-This is the premise behind the attraction, selection, attrition hypothesis (Schneider, 1987): (a) people with similar values to the organisation will be more attracted to, and more likely to apply for, a position in a company that has similar values; (b) the recruitment process is likely to bias their selection because incumbents tend to recruit in their own image; and (c) those who fit with the culture will stay, while those that don't will leave or be excluded.
+Any occupation or profession will tend to attract and retain people who are happy with the risk demands and exposure associated with it.
+This is the premise behind the attraction, selection, attrition hypothesis (Schneider, 1987).
+This hypothesis describes how: (a) people with similar values to the organisation will be more attracted to, and more likely to apply for, a position in a company that has similar values; (b) the recruitment process is likely to bias their application because incumbents tend to recruit in their own image; and (c) those who fit with the culture will stay, while those don't will leave or be excluded.